It’s All About Inclusion

-Participants can also choose to book private sessions, which can accommodate friends and family, and are a great way to get into a new sport.
+Participants can also choose to book Custom Adventures, these private sessions can accommodate friends and family, and are a great way to get into a new sport.
 OAS Executive Director Pat Addabbo explains, “Individuals who come to us for private experience are partnered with trained staff and volunteers and the right equipment to get them out.
 They can develop and learn the skills and hopefully incorporate that into their everyday life, allowing individuals of all abilities to engage in the outdoor community.”

 The OAS gear room is also stocked with a variety of road and mountain bikes for adults and youth including tandem bikes, recumbent bikes and hand cycles, which the group uses to get out on the scenic roads and bike paths.
 OAS continually communicates with Central Oregon Trail Alliance to identify the ideal dirt trails that best accommodate these bikes.
 There are currently 20-30 miles of forested trails that the group regularly rides.

 The end goal, Addabbo says, is for participants to come to OAS and learn the ropes, then be able to participate independently in the community or with their family or friends.
 The best example of this evolution is the adaptive teams competing in the Pole Pedal Paddle, an iconic annual Bend event.
 The adaptive category was started a number of years ago by an OAS board member.
 Addabbo shares, “To us it’s a great example and success of our mission of providing life changing outdoor experiences to people with disabilities.”
 A majority of the adaptive athletes that competed tried a sport for the first time or improved skills through OAS.